 nit preparedness levels are determined in accordance with agency/bureau/state/tribal direction through Agency Directives.
-Similar preparedness processes take place at the MACC.
+A similar preparedness processes take place at the MACC.

 The following tables specify actions that the MACC will take in providing incident support capability suited to the hazard, risk, and situation complexity.
-Each action specified under a preparedness level is in addition to all actions taken in the preceding preparedness level.
-LMAC group will meet at the request of any member or the MACC Center Manager/Assistant Center Manager/DO.
-Preparedness levels will be determined and documented by the MACC Center Manager/Assistant Center Manager/DO.
-The LMAC will be notified via email and the Daily Staffing Page of changes to the preparedness levels.
+Each action specified under a preparedness level is in addition to all actions taken in the preceding preparedness level(s).
+The LMAC group will meet at the request of any member, or the MACC Center Manager/Assistant Center Manager/DO.
+Preparedness levels will be determined and documented by the MACC Center Manager/Assistant Center Manager/Assistant Center Manager/DO.
+The LMAC and MACC will be notified via email and the Daily Staffing Page of changes to the preparedness levels.
+It is the responsibility of each member to determine and communicate their unit/agency's PL level daily.